from datetime import date

 [docs]

-def find_daterange_gaps(start_search: Timestamp, end_search: Timestamp, dateranges: List[str]) -> List[str]:
+def find_daterange_gaps(start_search: Timestamp, end_search: Timestamp, dateranges: list[str]) -> list[str]:

 """Given a start and end date and a list of dateranges find the gaps.